maiconfriedel/spot-stats/README.md

 # Statify

-### View your Spotify top tracks in 3 time ranges 📈🎶
+### View your Spotify statistics, like top tracks, top artists and recently listened songs 📈🎶

 Just login with Spotify and see the stats ✨📈